Benefits of Drinking Tea

 If your brain needs a boost or you’re feeling tired and unmotivated at work, stop and enjoy a cup of tea.
 According to research from The Netherlands, attention, task performance and alertness were all improved by drinking tea compared to water.
 (3)

 While drinking a cup of tea in the morning has some benefit, for the biggest payoff, the researchers recommend drinking a cup of brewed tea every few hours.
 Since black and green provide different beneficial compounds, so drinking both green, black, oolong or white is optimal.
 Herbal teas, however, are not from the same plant but some studies suggest that they may provide health benefits too.
 (4)

 Common herbal teas include ginger, ginkgo biloba, ginseng, hibiscus, jasmine, rosehip, mint, rooibos (red tea), and chamomile.
 (5)

 Limited research on some types of herbal teas has revealed the following:

-Chamomile tea: Its antioxidants may help prevent complications from diabetes, like loss of vision and nerve and kidney damage, and stunt the growth of cancer cells.
+Chamomile tea: Its antioxidants may help prevent complications from diabetes, like loss of vision and nerve and kidney damage.
+(6)

 For a delicious teatime twist, try Jasmine Tea from Suja Juice.
 Suja’s Jasmine Tea contains jasmine tea, honey, lemon, pomegranate and tamarind for a refreshingly exotic experience.